 Santa Elena is the closest town to the famous "Gateway to Andalucia" at Despeñaperros Pass.
 It is also the most northerly village in Jaen province (and Andalucia) when leaving or arriving in the… More →

 La Carolina is a small town of 16.000 inhabitants is located in the north of Jaen province adjacent to the A-4 Seville to Madrid motorway.
 It is the last town of any size to stop if heading out… More →

-Baños de Encina offers visitors interesting historical and artistic heritage as well as attractions for nature lovers.
-Originally named simply Baños, the village bacame 'de la Encina' ('of the… More →
+Baños de la Encina offers visitors interesting historical and artistic heritage as well as attractions for lovers of nature.
+Once called simply Baños, the village adopted ‘de la Encina’ (‘of the… More →

 Aldeaquemda is a mountain village located in the middle of the Sierra Morena.
 It is an ideal destination for tourists who love the countryside, and has about 480 inhabitants.